elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 [Example 1](example_1)
 ```

+{: .important }
-{% include callout.html type="important" content="If you change the file name, you'll have to update all of your links." %}
+> If you change the file name, you'll have to update all of your links.

 ## Adding extra info to the contributors